-Made in an allergy-friendly facility, no wheat, dairy, fish, shellfish, peanut, tree nut, soy, egg, mustard, sesame, or sulfites.
+Made in an allergy-friendly facility—no wheat, dairy, fish, shellfish, peanut, tree nut, soy, egg, mustard, sesame, or sulfites.
 Non-GMO.
-Kosher and halal certified.
+Kosher and halal-certified.
 Doesn't use corn flour.
 Does a good job with baked goods, particularly cookies.

 While this is a measure-for-measure product, you'll have to add liquids to some baked goods to get the end result right.
 Check the labeling on the bag carefully.

 Use the same amount of this product as you would regular flour for recipes.
 Doesn't have the grit problems of some other gluten-free flour mixes.
-Very smooth baked finish.
+Very smooth, baked finish.
 Also certified kosher.

-The measure-for-measure flour is convenient, but has added sorghum and xanthan gum.
+The measure-for-measure flour is convenient but has added sorghum and xanthan gum.

 No need to adjust your measurements.
 Use the same amount of flour as called for in all recipes.
 Price is for 8 bags of 2 pounds each.
 Bag is resealable.
 Opens wide for convenient scooping.
 Cooks well in lots of products like cakes and cookies.

-Be aware this product contains xanthan gum.
+Contains xanthan gum.
 Some complaints about granular texture that doesn't taste like typical flour.

 Gluten is a catch-all name for the proteins found in wheat, rye, and barley.
 For those who choose to follow gluten-free diets, either by choice or for health reasons, it can be challenging to find a suitable alternative to wheat flour, which is present in many foods.
 Thankfully, gluten-free all-purpose flour reopens the door to home cooking and baking.